deepakmanghani1511/Prescripto/README.md

         npm run dev

-  - Now you will see the ‘http://localhost:5174’ link in that terminal.
+  - Now you will see this link in that terminal.
 Open that link in the browser.

         http://localhost:5173